|Industry||Spacecraft manufacture, spacecraft components, weapon components|

-Kruger Intergalactic (also known as Kruger Intergalaktische) is a ship and weapon manufacturing company.
+Kruger Intergalactic (also known as Kruger Intergalaktische) is a Human manufacturer that produces spacecraft, weapons, and spacecraft components.

 In 2558, Ozell Kruger opened a workshop on her home planet of Borea in the Magnus System and called the company Kruger Intergalactic.
 Her company's ability to deliver first-rate products on time and within budget quickly impressed customers.
 Still it was Ozell's good fortune to have opened her operation during the Borea boom that really helped her fledgling company thrive.